digitalronin/k8s-blog/content/posts/rails-on-k8s-create-app.md

 OK, so now we've got rails running on our local machine, talking to postgresql running in a container (but using a port-forward so that we can talk to it as if it were running locally).

-This post is already getting pretty long, so we'll add the code for our app. in the [next part][part2a]
+This post is already getting pretty long, so we'll add the code for our app. in the [next part][next]

-[part2a]: /posts/rails-on-k8s-create-app2
+[next]: /posts/rails-on-k8s-create-app2
-[part1]: /posts/rails-on-k8s-setup/
+[start]: /posts/rails-on-k8s-setup/
 [install-ruby]: https://www.ruby-lang.org/en/downloads/